bioinf-hema-emc/pseude/README.md

 to fine-tune.
 The following parameters are changed: 1.
 The parameter writeorret is a binary choice that either writes the various files **or** returns the output to an assigned variable.
-2. The parameter `do_rlog` is hardcoded to TRUE.
-Regularised log is the recommended option anyway, but that means it will take a bit longer to run through the steps.
+2. The parameter `do_rlog` is hardcoded to `FALSE`.
+Regularised log is recommended, but it takes quite a while with more than 20 samples.
 3. You cannot turn off `do_labels` for visualisation.

 <br>